 - 1432.
-Youth Superior Awards shall be presented to youth earning a minimum of one hundred (100) youth points in a given class.
-Points earned prior to January 1, 1963, will not be counted. - 1433.
+Youth Superior Awards shall be presented to youth earning a minimum of one hundred (100) youth points in a given class. - 1433.
 A proper certificate will be issued for each event in which a youth and horse meets the point qualifications - 1434.
 Points earned in youth walk trot classes or Novice Youth 18 & Under shall not be included in tabulating points for this award.